linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 12.03.2026
+- Topic: GLACIER
+- Directory: /posts/2026/March/12
+- Description: ``` The wait is over!
+GLACIER by LINKSPREED is officially live.
+Our new Vibe Coding tool allows you to build custom plugins, complex software with backend and frontend, UIID applications, and more, all with unprecedented ease.
+We are building the decentralized future of Web4.
+Start building today and experience a new era of software creation.
+Learn more and get started at glacier dot linkspreed dot com.
+What are you waiting for? ```

 ### 11.03.2026
 - Topic: LINKSPREED GROUP
 - Directory: /posts/2026/March/11